Valuations and Objections

 - Site Value (SV) - The value of land only (please note that the Site Value (SV) is included in the Capital Improved Value (CIV)

 - Capital Improved Value (CIV) - The value of land plus all improvements such as buildings, garages, pools, tennis courts etc (this Valuation is used to calculate your Rates)

 - Net Annual Value (NAV) - This reflects the annual rental value (residential properties reflect 5% of the CIV, commercial and industrial properties reflect the average annual rental amount)

-Why has my Valuation decreased while my Rates have increased?
+Why have my Rates increased?

 The Rate in the Dollar is determined by a budget process to calculate the total amount of rate revenue we require to maintain our services and deliver future projects.
 This amount is divided by the total value of the properties within the Frankston City Municipality (this amount changes every year).

 The result of this could be that your Capital Improved Value (CIV) has decreased but the rate in the dollar has increased by a higher amount which means there would be an increase in your Rates.

 The annual revaluation may have an effect on the overall percentage increase of your Rates.
 In some cases, ratepayers will find that their rates bill has changed by more or less than the current rate cap from the previous year.
 There are reasons this may occur, including:

 - The Valuation of the property has increased greater than the Valuation of other properties in the municipality

 - The inclusion of other rates and charges not covered by the Government’s rate cap policy have increased